Pratham2sharma/email-analyzer-detective/README.md

 # Email Header Analyzer

-]A full-stack application that can automatically identify the receiving chain and the ESP (Email Service Provider) type of any email sent to it using IMAP.This project provides a responsive user interface and a structured backend to analyze the hidden data within email headers[cite: 4, 11].
+A full-stack application that can automatically identify the receiving chain and the ESP (Email Service Provider) type of any email sent to it using IMAP.This project provides a responsive user interface and a structured backend to analyze the hidden data within email headers.

 ---